6 Lifestages of the Codling Moth

 The life span of codling moth is short, and there can be at least two generations (flights) during a growing season.
 Synchronization of lifestages insures that most adults will be present together at the same time to mate.

 At all lifestages, codling moth development proceeds most rapidly during ideal temperatures.
-Cooler or warmer temperatures slow development.
+Cooler temperatures slow development.

 Adults lay eggs individually on fruit or on the undersides of leaves.
 These hatch in one or two weeks.